denoland/manual/tools/task.md

 }
 ```

-## Listing commands
+## Listing tasks

-To get an output showing all the defined commands, run:
+To get an output showing all the defined tasks, run:

 ```sh
 deno task
 ```

-## Executing a command
+## Executing a task

-To execute a specific command, run:
+To execute a specific task, run:

 ```shell
 deno task task-name [additional args]...